 The NOVA Tribe Series is different in that incorporates the following elements:

-Don’t get us wrong, we love a good happy hour like the rest, but sometimes you just want to connect to others and learn more about the community in a non crowded room.
+We love a good happy hour like the rest, but sometimes you just want to connect to others and get more involved in the community in a non crowded room.
 We want to be known as the well-rounded kid in class and our innovative programs like Murder Mystery Shabbat and Let’s Roll: Sushi Making & Sake Tasting will always be worth the schlep.

 2. Events that foster community and engagement among members and encourage helping others in need

-Maybe you are new to NoVA and are looking for a group to hang with and celebrate Shabbat and the holidays or you moved back to the area and want to expand your social circle beyond high school and college friends.
+Maybe you are new to NoVA and are looking for a group to hang with or to celebrate Shabbat and the holidays with or maybe you moved back to the area and want to expand your social circle beyond high school and college friends.
 Maybe you are looking for new volunteer opportunities or want to grow professionally.
-We are in the business to engage Jews of Gen X and Y— unaffiliated Jews, Jews that live in the city, out of the city, Fairfax County, Loudon County and everywhere in between.
+We are here to bring together Jews of Gen X and Y— unaffiliated Jews, Jews that live in the city, out of the city, Fairfax County, Loudon County and everywhere in between.

 3. A NOVA Newcomer Program